 - Allow culture to breathe for 5 to 10 minutes.

-- Deploy drip acclimator system OR begin adding small amounts of tank water (approximately ¼ cup) in 5-10 minute increments until shipping water has been diluted by a factor of 4-5x.
+- Deploy drip acclimation system OR begin adding small amounts of tank water (approximately ¼ cup) in 5-10 minute increments until shipping water has been diluted by a factor of 4-5x.

-- Gently pour contents of the bucket into the refugium or sump.
+- Gently pour the contents of the bucket into the refugium or sump.

-With just a little bit of care during introduction, plus regular feedings of a quality live phytoplankton such as OceanMagik, you should have an abundance of fat, juicy pods in your reef.
+With just a little bit of care during acclimation, plus regular feedings of a quality live phytoplankton such as OceanMagik, you should have an abundance of fat, juicy pods in your reef.